 Pupil premium and attainment funding is provided by the Department for Education to enhance the education of students who are 'disadvantaged' according to the government.

-At Macmillan Academy we receive extra funding for those students who are entitled to Free School Meals (FSM) and those who have been
+At Macmillan Academy we receive extra funding for those students who are currently entitled to Free School Meals (FSM) and those who have been

 At Macmillan Academy we believe that all of our students will achieve well if they are taught by well trained and highly qualified teachers.
 We invest time and money in developing our staff and we have developed a model for teaching and learning that is based on evidence from the Education Endowment Foundation as well as other research such as John Hattie's Visible Learning and Geoff Petty's Evidence Based Teaching.

-Overall the performance of 'disadvantaged' students at the academy continues to be a strength.
-We are also proud of the fact that no students who left the academy at the end of Year 11 and Year 13 were in the NEET category (Not in Education, Employment or Training).
+Overall the performance of 'disadvantaged' students at the academy continues to be a focus for the academy.
+We are particularly pleased with the positive destination data for the students who fit this category.
 This ties in with the aim of the governing body and all staff employed at the academy to ensure that all young people leave our institution with a positive destination for their future work or study.